Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 tls_key = "/etc/kubernetes/pki/etcd/peer.key"

-## Custom measurement names
+## Custom measurement name

-# Custom measurement name configuration takes precedence over measurement_name configuration
+# Custom measurement name configuration takes precedence over measurement_name configuration items

 [[inputs.prom.measurements]]